AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_ios.md

 This section includes more versatile push notification features that you can use to implement additional functions if needed.

-If the ready-made templates cannot meed your requirements, Agora Chat also enables you to customize your push notifications.
+If the ready-made templates do not meet your requirements, Agora Chat also enables you to customize your push notifications.

 ### Custom fields